anjmittu/http-log-monitoring/README.md

 New databases can easily be added by extending the LogDatabase class.
 In this way, you could have multiple instances of this service reading from different files, but saving to the same database.
+In addition, the service could be changed to process logs in separate threads.

 This service could also be changed to output the information in a format which could be more easily read by another